-- The PSAT takes place every October on a primary, Saturday, and alternate test date.
+- The PSAT is given every October on a primary, Saturday, and alternate test date.

-- Most schools administer the PSAT, so ask your school guidance counselor how to register.
+- Many high schools administer the PSAT — ask your school guidance counselor how to register.

-- If you miss PSAT test day, you may be able to take it on an alternate date.
+- If you miss the primary PSAT test day, you may be able to take it on an alternate date.

 - The PSAT may include a fee depending on whether your school covers the cost.

 The PSAT is both a practice SAT and the National Merit Scholarship Qualifying Test (NMSQT).
-Each October, 10th and 11th graders have the opportunity to take the test through their schools.
+Each October, 10th and 11th graders can take the test through their schools.
 There are three national dates, and your school will decide which of those dates it will offer the test.

-The exam measures college preparedness and predicts what you'd score on the SAT.
+The exam measures college preparedness and predicts what you might score on the SAT.
 Each school will have its own process for registering for the PSAT.
 Check with your school counselor for information on signing up.

 When Do You Take the PSAT?

-In 2021, the primary test day is October 13.
-If offered by their school, students can also choose to take the test the following Saturday, October 16.
-If for some reason you are unable to attend either of these dates — or if you miss the date you're scheduled for — you may be able to take the PSAT on October 26, the alternate test day.
+If offered by your school, you could alternatively take the test the following Saturday, October 15.
+If for some reason you are unable to attend either of these dates — or if you miss the date you're scheduled for — you may be able to take the PSAT on October 25, the alternate test day.